 Fig. 4.
 Detail of Plate ccccxv In Thomas Telford, “Navigation inland.”
 Edinburgh encyclopaedia (1821), volume 15, 1830: 209–315.

 For there are other contrasting forces, pointing to a less orderly sublime within the brute matter of rock and water, and acting to create gaps and dissonances in Telford’s Life and Atlas text-image production, pulling against many established new historicist accounts of Romantic idealist constructions of nature and landscape.
 The dual volumes of text and illustration show us the incommensurability of word and image.
 In the images in the Atlas, there are serious gaps between the large map-like expanses in Plate 15, and the remaining six Plates devoted to the Canal, that show, as in Plate 21, the micro-structures, small localized details of wagons, cranes and locks.
-There are also gaps between the two mediums, between the words of the Life (and the experiences they conjure), and the images in the Atlas.
+There are also gaps between the two media, between the words of the Life (and the experiences they conjure), and the images in the Atlas.
 While the images show the hypothesis, the proposal of how to go about the task in a rational way, the words in the Life present on the spot reports—mere glimpses of time—an embodied experience from inside the landscape.
 More seriously, there are the gaps between these pages and the material otherness of the process of landscape shaping, the hidden, unrepresentable contradictions involved in making a highway through the wilderness.
 Telford’s own “literary engineering” is equally fraught with impulses of repression and dissimulation alongside those of self-aggrandizement; at the start of his long encyclopaedia article “Navigation inland” Telford modestly disclaims mere book learning as a poor second to the “ingenious practical skill” honed through physical labor (fig. 5).
 Out on site, the outcome of his work, the smooth roads encountered by later travellers concealed his own hard work and real exploration; the effort of constantly surveying and travelling around his projects all his working life, and often before roads existed.
 His account remarks on the discomfort of forming the new roads in remote areas; he admits to fellow feeling with the superintendent masons on the first phase of Highland military roads constructed between 1732 and 1750, who were often ill with rheumatism caused by being cold and drenched all the time, trudging about 5000 miles a year on foot.
 Telford asked for and gained a cloth allowance and a pony for his own superintendents.
 He mentions the rough life of the workers sharing tents that were hot, stuffy and unbearable when cooking was in progress, noting how perversely the roads had to be already partially completed before conditions improved (Telford, Life 176–77).

 [PLACE ILLUSTRATION 5 (S) HERE]